Premium Phosphosite-Specific 7TM Antibodies

 NEW

-Immunohistochemical identification of the Formylpeptide Receptor 2 in striatum
+Validation of the Hydroxycarboxylic Acid Receptor 2 in transfected HEK293 cells

 375.00 € *